w3c/wcag3/guidelines/groups/text-and-wording/clear-language/common-words.md

 type: foundational
 ---

 Common words are used, and definitions are available for uncommon words.
+<div class="issue" data-number="425"></div>

 :::ednote
 This :term[requirement] will include :term[tests] and techniques for identifying common words for the intended audience.
 The intended audience may be the public or a specialized group such as children or experts.